-In this section we aim to give you a flavour of the University and tell you what’s available, in terms of our facilities, benefits and personal and professional development opportunities.
+In this section we aim to give you a flavour of the University and tell you what’s available, in terms of our facilities, benefits, and personal and professional development opportunities.

-- Competitive pensions, with generous employer contributions,
+- Competitive pensions, with generous employer contributions;

-- Access to a range of policies promoting work life balance and flexible working,
+- Access to a range of policies promoting work life balance and flexible working;

-- Sickness benefits increasing with your length of employment,
+- Sickness benefits increasing with your length of employment.

 Our pursuit of academic excellence is based on increasing knowledge, respecting academic freedom, encouraging critical independent minds and promoting creativity and new approaches to education, research and innovation within an ethical framework.
-None of this is possible without constant commitment to collegiality, mutual respect, openness and transparency, equality and inclusion and continuous improvement in the services we provide.
+None of this is possible without a constant commitment to collegiality, mutual respect, openness and transparency, equality and inclusion and continuous improvement in the services we provide.

 The way we work together is shaped by our values of academic excellence, community, professionalism, integrity and inclusiveness.

 We welcome and support individuals from under-represented groups and have various staff networks and events to help us progress equality.